bcwhite-code/brians-blueprints/self-building-spacex.md

 These blueprints are for Space Exploration games using the "self building factory" (SBF) system from my [self-building-factory](https://factorioprints.com/view/-MNZWdWosuqr3vtaC2hD).

 These cover a lot of the planetside work but the "space" aspect will generally be omitted because:

- - I don't want to spoil it.
+* I don't want to spoil it.
- - I don't use automated construction trains in space.
+* I don't use automated construction trains in space.
+* The SE author specifically asks not to provide blueprints for too much.

 Join the discussion [on Discord](https://discord.gg/eSt3Qd8D2e).